Recurrent Model-Free RL Can Be a Strong Baseline for Many POMDPs: Related Work

-\paragraph{Generalization in RL.} The goal of generalization in RL is to make RL algorithms perform well in test domains that are unseen during training, which emphasizes the average case on the novel test domains instead of the worse case in the possibly seen test domains as in robust RL.
-Prior work have studied generalization to initial states in the same MDP~\cite{whiteson2011protecting, rajeswaran2017towards, zhang2018study}, random disturbance in dynamics~\cite{rajeswaran2017towards}, states~\cite{stulp2011learning}, observations~\cite{zhang2018dissection, song2019observational}, and actions~\cite{srouji2018structured}, and different modes in procedurally generated games~\cite{justesen2018illuminating, farebrother2018generalization, cobbe2019quantifying,nichol2018gotta, juliani2019obstacle, cobbe2020leveraging}.
-Among them, \citet{packer2018assessing} provides a benchmark on both in-distribution (ID) and out-of-distribution (OOD) generalization to different dynamics parameters, and \citet{zhao2019investigating} extends the benchmark by introducing random noise in states, observations, and actions.
-Algorithms for improving generalization in RL can be roughly divided into classic regularization methods such as weight decay, dropout, batch normalization, and entropy regularization~\cite{farebrother2018generalization, cobbe2020leveraging, igl2019generalization}, model architectures~\cite{srouji2018structured,raileanu2021decoupling}, data augmentation through randomization~\cite{tobin2017domain, lee2019network,laskin2020reinforcement, raileanu2020automatic, wang2020improving}, Although introducing observational noise and the change in dynamics parameters will transform MDPs to POMDPs, few work study memory-based policies such as model-free recurrent RL with mixed results.
-Same algorithm RL2~\cite{duan2016rl} was found to perform badly in~\citet{packer2018assessing} but relatively well in~\citet{yu2020meta}.
+\paragraph{Generalization in RL.} The goal of generalization in RL is to make RL algorithms perform well in test domains that are unseen during training.
+This setting differs from robust RL because it uses an average-case objective instead of a worst-case objective.
+In this sense, meta-RL is closely related to (in-distribution) generalization in RL.
+Prior work has studied generalization to initial states in the same MDP~\cite{whiteson2011protecting, rajeswaran2017towards, zhang2018study}, to random disturbance in dynamics~\cite{rajeswaran2017towards}, states~\cite{stulp2011learning}, observations~\cite{zhang2018dissection, song2019observational}, and actions~\cite{srouji2018structured}, and to different modes in procedurally generated games~\cite{justesen2018illuminating, farebrother2018generalization, cobbe2019quantifying}.
+Among them, \citet{packer2018assessing,zhao2019investigating} provide benchmarks on both in-distribution and out-of-distribution generalization to different dynamics parameters.
+Algorithms for improving generalization in RL can be roughly divided into regularization-based methods~\cite{farebrother2018generalization, cobbe2020leveraging, igl2019generalization}, methods that use special model architectures~\cite{srouji2018structured,raileanu2021decoupling}, and methods that use data augmentation~\cite{tobin2017domain, lee2019network}.
+While randomizing the dynamics or observations implicitly transforms an MDP into a POMDP, these prior methods normally use memoryless RL algorithms.
+By contrast, we consider memory-based RL algorithms that can adapt online for generalization~\citep[Sec.~5.2]{kirk2021survey}.